Lanceamillion/ChemECarShield/README.md

 # Tutorial 5: Program Structure
 ### Purpose
-The concept of program structure is an expansive topic however within the context of ChemE Car the level of complexity required is program structure is limited.
+The concept of program structure is an expansive topic, however within the context of ChemE Car the level of complexity required is program structure is limited.
 Program structure will be the glue that will hold all of the basic building blocks you have learned so far together.
 Basic program structure begins with the two basic sections of an Arduino program setup() and loop().

 **setup()** - This section of code only runs once and begins when the Arduino boots.
 The Arduino boots after one of three events: code is uploaded, power is turned to the device, or the reset button is pressed.
 While this section of code begins when the Arduino boots this does not necessarily mean that it must end just after the device boots.
 To further simplify the program structure and given the linear nature of ChemE Car programs we will be leveraging this fact.